Improvised fighting vehicle: Narco tanks

-operational mobility, offensive and defensive capabilities to fight law enforcement and rivals during drug trafficking.
+operational mobility, and both offensive and defensive capabilities to fight law enforcement and rivals during drug trafficking.

 ISIS and YPG armored vehicles

-Multiple examples of improvised fighting vehicles have been created from multiple factions in the Syrian Civil war, and the War In Iraq.
+Multiple examples of improvised fighting vehicles have been created from multiple factions in the Syrian Civil war and the War In Iraq.

-Armament, and thickness of armor varies on different examples, along with the chassis they are designed on.
+Armament and thickness of armor varies on different examples, along with the chassis they are designed on.
 They are used as SVBIED's, armored cars, improvised tanks, and improvised armored personnel carriers.

 Ukrainian and Russian improvised armoured vehicles

 Ukrainian armed truck in 2014; with improvised vehicle armour under use as an improvised APC in the Russo-Ukrainian War.

 Throughout both the 2014 War in Donbas and the 2022 Russian Invasion of Ukraine, both sides used improvised fighting vehicles for purposes such as hit-and-run attacks or anti-drone defenses.
 Ukrainian forces reportedly used rocket launchers recovered from downed helicopters, mounted on technicals.